-The Queensland Government's Annual Leave Central Scheme (ALCS) became operational on 30 June 2008 for departments, commercialised business units and shared service providers.
-Under this scheme, a levy is made on the QFCC to cover the cost of employees' annual leave (including leave loading and on-costs).
+Under the Queensland Government's Annual Leave Central Scheme (ALCS), a levy is made on the QFCC to cover the cost of employees' annual leave (including leave loading and on-costs).
 The levies are expensed in the period in which they are payable.
 Amounts paid to employees for annual leave are claimed from the scheme quarterly in arrears.